Helpful Tips & Tricks - Wood Mounted Stampers

 Wood mounted stampers are hand stamped and not digitally printed, so human factors and other mistakes can cause a bad imprint result and inconsistencies.
 Below are some helpful information on getting a fresh start from possible issues and helpful TIPS AND TRICKS that should insure a better imprint result and to get the most from your new stamper.

 All stampers are test imprinted for quality and legibility before shipping.
 But there are a number of factors that could be causing issues with your imprints.
-Some include; printing on a none-flat surface, or on a raised, embossed area which will cause imbalanced imprint results.
-Not properly cleaning your stamper can result in a bad imprint.
-Stamping with too much pressure, not enough pressure or an imbalanced amount of pressure on the stamper can cause possible issues and inconsistencies in results.
-Imbalance in ink coverage on your engraved design surface and / or not using the appropriate ink pad maybe the main contributor in the cause for a bad imprint.
+Some include; printing on a none-flat surface, obstructions from debris or the wrong type of paper and envelopes such as coated and nonabsorbent types of papers.
+Not having enough ink coverage can result in a bad imprint.
+Stamping with too much pressure, not enough pressure, or an imbalanced amount of pressure on the stamper can also cause possible issues.
 But the good news is that most of these possible issues can be remedied!
-Read on...
+Read on to learn more.

 A Fresh Start

-Most imprinting issues begin with the type of colored ink pads used.
+Most imprinting issues usually begin with the type of colored ink pads used.
 The quick and easy solution may simply be buying the appropriate colored ink pad to work best with your new wood mounted stamper.
-Below is the recommended colored ink pad brands that, after testing and use, seem to work best with your new wood mounted stamper.
+See below for recommended types and information.

 Recommended Colored Ink Pads

 Ink pad brands that work best are ones that are NOT TOO CUSHIONY.
 Be sure to check yours.
-When inking, these types of stamp pads will flood the engraved detailed portion and pick up background details, causing final issues with your stamping results.
-Clogging of the engraved details could also occur and over-inking will be an issue resulting in inconstant imprints, smearing, unnecessary marks and lost of design details.
+When inking, these types of stamp pads will flood the engraved detailed portion and pick up unnecessary background details when imprinting.
+Clogging of the engraved details could also occur.
 Ink pad brands that seem to work best, are by "BRILLIANCE" and/or "MEMENTOS" brand colored ink pads.
 They are not cushiony but provide ample ink contact for the stamper.
 They also offer a variety of colors, including metallic colors for your creative stamping.
 They are non-toxic and is water-based inks for easy cleaning.
 They work well with most paper and envelope types, including metallic papers and vellum type of envelopes!
 Air dry time may vary so be sure to let the imprints properly dry before handling.
 Test or experiment on the side for best imprint results before stamping on your final medium.
-Sorry but currently 2impress do not sell these supplies but they can be found at most hobby stores mentioned above or online at most art and craft shops.
+2impress now do offer some basic ink pad colors by Memento(TM) ink pad brands.
+Visit this link for details.

 Additional Tips For A Better Imprint

-1. Be sure to stamp on CLEAN, FLAT, solid surfaces only.
-Try to avoid imprinting on curved areas.
+1. Be sure to stamp on CLEAN, FLAT, SOLID SURFACES.
+Try to avoid imprinting on curved areas and avoid any debris underneath the envelopes or imprinted paper.
 The amount of PRESSURE will also yield different ink coverage and imprint results.
 USE BOTH HANDS for a more EVEN pressure.
-But be sure to NOT press down on one side too much, instead, use an even BALANCED, straight downward pressure when imprinting.
-Experiment with the amount of pressure used, starting with lighter pressure to harder ones until the right amount is found.
-Than use this same amount of pressure for all your imprinting.
-Again, be sure to clean after several imprinting sessions to ensure no buildup of ink occurs and to help keep the design clean for the best imprint result.
-If you have accidentally pressed too hard, flooded the design with too much ink and unnecessary ink has contaminated the design or background of your engraved rubber, you will need to repeat the cleaning process above to reset your stamper before stamping again.
+But be sure to NOT press down on one side more than the other.
+Use EVEN PRESSURE when imprinting.
+If flat surfaces do not yield a good result.
+Try imprinting with some stacked papers underneath to give it a bit of cushion.
+This will help your envelope or paper receive more ink leaving a clearer, darker imprint.
+Again, be sure to clean after several imprinting sessions to ensure no build up of ink occurs and to help keep the designed portion of your rubber clean for the best imprint results.
+If you have accidentally pressed too hard, flooded the design with too much ink and unnecessary ink has contaminated the design or background of your engraved rubber, you will need to repeat the cleaning process mentioned above.